Department of Education

 You may also find out more information the counseling profession through the following professional counseling websites:

 Features of the West Texas A& M University’s Counselor Education Program include being conveniently located in downtown Amarillo’s Chase Tower and having access to state of the art teaching and live supervision facilities.
-Classrooms are located on the 10th and 11th floor while faculty offices are located on the 7th.
-The West Texas A&M Counselor Education Program is host to Psi Tau Omega, the local chapter of Chi Sigma Iota, the International Honor Society in Counseling in addition to the Waugh and Roberson annual Counseling Seminar Conferences.
+Faculty offices are located on the 7th floor.
+The West Texas A&M Counselor Education Program is host to the Waugh and Roberson annual Counseling Seminar where students and the communit are exposed to cutting edge counseling topics.

 Thanks for your interest in West Texas A&M University’s Counselor Education Program.